How to Recognize Early Signs of Executive Functioning Disorder

 Executive Dysfunction Causes

 Physicians aren’t sure why some people have executive function disorder.
-Research indicates executive functions may be heritable, or passed from parent to child, so a parent with EFD may have a child with EFD.
+Research indicates executive functions may be passed from parent to child, so a parent with EFD may have a child with EFD.

-Even though there is not a definitive reason as to “why,” most scientists concur that it has something to do with the frontal lobe/prefrontal cortex.
+Even though there is not a definitive reason as to “why,” most scientists agree that it has something to do with the frontal lobe/prefrontal cortex.

 An EFD evaluation typically begins with an exam or evaluation to rule out other conditions with similar symptoms.